Preetham-p06/AirSense/README.md

 # AirSense

-This project was built in 24 hours for the OSU AI Hackathon.
+This project was built in 24 hours for the OSU AI Hackathon (Team name: Entourage).

 AirSense is a real-time asthma severity monitoring application that predicts peak flow using wearable vitals and environmental data.
 The system combines machine learning, a Flask API, and a React frontend to deliver live asthma risk classification and historical tracking.